Moomin (1969 TV series): Critical response

 However, Jansson did not dismiss all of the work, praising the colors used in the background as "The effects of colors such as water and sky are well done.
 Also, She stated in 1971, "At first, they told that I was angry that the Japanese Moomins were different, and in a way this is true.
 I have not yet had a good look at them in Japan, As far as the films sent to me, the Japanese Moomins are aggressive. besides, the Japanese Moomins have problems with cars and money, but my Moomin Valley has no such problems. but, I began to think it would be nice to have a Moomin with a Japanese flavor.".

-In 2008, Masaaki Osumi saied to one of Jansson's reviews by stating.
+In 2008, Masaaki Osumi said to one of Jansson's reviews by stating.

+Producer Shigeto Takahashi gave the series a low rating, saying he was disappointed that it could not faithfully reproduce the original worldview by Tove Jansson, but praised Kisida and the rest of the cast for their excellent performances.
+Incidentally, Kisida's performance in this series was so well received that she continued to play the Moomins in the Japanese dubbed version of the stop-motion Moomin TV series produced in Poland in 1977.